What Anthropic's Engineering Research Tells You About Your Own Team

 Senior engineers at Anthropic report that junior engineers no longer come to them with questions.
 They go to Claude.
 The informal knowledge transfer that has always carried institutional judgment is quietly disappearing.

 What replaces it?
 Nothing, unless you build it deliberately.
-Decision intelligence is one answer: codify the judgment, make it queryable, track outcomes.
+One answer: codify the judgment, make it queryable, track outcomes.
+That is measurement infrastructure, not tooling.

 Finding 5: Everyone Is Full-Stack, Making Decisions Outside Their Expertise